Maryland tops Indiana after Tagovailoa leaves with injury

 Maryland: Tagovailoa’s health and availability over the coming weeks will be paramount for the Terrapins to remain competitive through their difficult November schedule.

 Indiana: The Hoosiers’ offense continued to struggle when it mattered most, struggling in the fourth quarter on Saturday after failing to score in the second half in each of its last two games.
-Down by four with 5 1/2 minutes left, Indiana had the ball with a chance to put together a go-ahead drive, but a fumble on the second play of the drive allowed Maryland to take possession and bleed the clock.
+Down by four with five and a half minutes left, Indiana had the ball with a chance to put together a go-ahead drive, but a fumble on the second play of the drive allowed Maryland to take possession and bleed the clock.

 UP NEXT